Anna Mary Howitt: Shared spiritualism and continued activism

-In 1859, Howitt married a childhood friend and fellow spiritualist, Alaric Alfred Watts.
-Watts consistently supported Anna Mary.
-The couple moved to Cheyne Walk in Chelsea, a few doors away from Dante Gabriel Rossetti.
+In 1859, Howitt married a childhood friend, fellow spiritualist and writer, Alaric Alfred Watts.
+Watts, consistently supported and shared her concerns throughout her life.
+Unlike other women of her era she addressed herself as Mrs Howitt-Watts, holding on to her maiden name.
+The couple held dinner parties and séances to advance the woman's cause.
+Howitt and her mother were among the first 1,500 women who petitioned for women's suffrage in 1866.
+Together with her mother she continued the campaigns for votes for women and married women's property rights.
+They both contributed to a pamphlet Opinions of women on women's suffrage published by the Central Committee of the National Society for Women's Suffrage in 1879, pleading for votes for women.
+Watts and Howitt moved to Cheyne Walk in Chelsea, three doors away from Dante Gabriel Rossetti, her lifelong friend.
 Howitt continued to publish regularly, most often in the spiritualist press.
-She helped her husband, a revenue clerk, to dream his dream and to become a published poet just like his own father,Alaric Alexander Watts.
 With Alfred she co-authored Aurora: a Volume of Verse (1884).
 Her Pioneers of the Spiritual Reformation (1883) consisted of biographical sketches of the German poet Justinus Kerner and of her father William Howitt.
-Her spirit drawings are exceptional in their power and reveal her pre-raphaelite training.
+Her spirit drawings are exceptional in their power and reveal her Pre-Raphaelite training.
 Their religious character is obvious, showing angels, the divine mother and child, and other such themes.
 She was seeking a female interpretation of religion and foremost of the divine motherhood.
 The Watts marriage remained childless.
-Yet Anna Mary Howitt always wanted to be in the presence of children, becoming 'a mother' to poor children when she was helping in soup kitchens and by teaching these children in later life.
+Yet Anna Mary Howitt always wanted to be in the presence of children, becoming "a mother" to poor children when she was helping in soup kitchens and by teaching these children in later life.